 One of your first thoughts upon imagining Costa Rica should be volcanoes.
 The country contains over 60 which are considered extinct or dormant plus six which are still active.
-There are a vast array of activities all centered around their impressive and imposing heights.
+There is an array of activities all centered around their impressive and imposing heights.
 The heat from magma that has risen close to the surface has resulted in hot springs whose mineral water is a draw for spa enthusiasts.
 The slight changes in altitude create a hotbed of biodiversity seen nowhere else in the world, drawing tourists and scientists alike.
 If you’re planning a trip to Costa Rica and need to see a volcano, don’t miss our list of the top Costa Rica volcanoes to visit for the ultimate thrill.

 Without a doubt, however, the most popular of Costa Rica’s volcanic giants is Arenal.
 Located in the northern part of the country, it towers over the surrounding fertile landscape, surrounded by plantations producing the best coffee in the world.
 The symmetrical cone-shaped Arenal Volcano erupted in the past an average of 41 times a day.
 While it currently slumbers, Arenal and the surrounding area are a great base for adventure touring.

 Poás Volcano is one of the most popular destinations in the Central Valley.
 It is one of the world’s largest active volcanoes, with sulfuric emissions, active fumaroles, and two crater lakes.
 The northern lake, called the Laguna Caliente (hot lagoon) is one of the world’s most acidic lakes, in direct contrast to Lake Botos, the southern, which is cold, clear, and surrounded by the beauty of the cloud forest.
 Poas Volcano closed back in April 2017 as the result of volcano eruptions but has since reopened.

 Rincón de la Vieja Volcano